Create a Website Account - Manage notification subscriptions, save form progress and more.

 Note: If you will bring paint to a solid and the can is completely dry, it can be placed with your regular trash.
 It must be completely dry with the lid off.
 You can speed up this process by adding cat litter, sand or sawdust.

-The six (6) holidays in which your service could be delayed are:
+The six (6) holidays in which your area will not be serviced are:

 View guidelines for completing an application.